-- Returns A URL to the entry, or null if no entry could be found or if the caller does not have the appropriate AdminPermission[this,RESOURCE] and the Java Runtime Environment supports permissions. - Throws IllegalStateException If this bundle has been uninstalled.
+Returns A URL to the entry, or null if no entry could be found or if the caller does not have the appropriate AdminPermission[this,RESOURCE] and the Java Runtime Environment supports permissions.

-public Enumeration<String> getEntryPaths(String path)
+10.1.6.18 public Enumeration < String > getEntryPaths (String path)

-- path The path name for which to return entry paths. - Returns an Enumeration of all the paths (String objects) to entries within this bundle whose longest sub-path matches the specified path.
+path The path name for which to return entry paths.

+□ Returns an Enumeration of all the paths (String objects) to entries within this bundle whose longest sub-path matches the specified path.
 This bundle's class loader is not used to search for entries.
 Only the contents of this bundle are searched.